CoLRev-Environment/colrev/docs/source/manual/extensions/development.rst

    .. note::

-      You can simply fork `this repository <https://github.com/CoLRev-Environment/colrev-asreview>`_ and develop your extension on it
+      You can simply use `this repository <https://github.com/CoLRev-Environment/colrev-asreview>`_ as the ground for your extension

 * Add ``.colrev_endpoints.json`` file to the project, and add the new extension information, e.g.